 With 20 years of professional experience within the TV industry, Hannah has worked extensively on prime time programming, including BBC Countryfile, Coast, and Newsround.
 Her experience in self-shooting and editing will aid students in building the ability to create high-quality content not only for television but for advertising, the web, social media, blogs and other platforms and audiences.

 She said: "I want to give the students a realistic taste of how programme-making actually works.
 To work in TV you need to be inquisitive, committed and have a 'can-do' approach.
 Combine that with some serious hard work and it can be a passport to some incredible and unforgettable opportunities."

-Carefully selected to join the team of specialist media lecturers on the Contemporary Media Practice degree, Hannah’s experience includes underwater/dive shoots, a five month shoot filming on helicopters with the Royal Navy, and live broadcasts from events including the Winter Olympics and the US Elections.
+Carefully selected to join the team of specialist media lecturers on the Digital Media Production degree, Hannah’s experience includes underwater/dive five-month month shoot filming on helicopters with the Royal Navy, and live broadcasts from events including the Winter Olympics and the US Elections.